-Chapter 11: Accounting
+Chapter 11: ERP Accounting System

-Now that purchasing and selling items is running smoothly for Spindl, these transactions also need to be recorded properly.
+Now that purchasing and selling items are running smoothly for Spindl, these transactions also need to be recorded properly.
 Ledger entries for everything, what was debited/credited to which account and from which department, etc.

 Earlier, they were manually making entries into Tally to keep their books updated.
 However, this meant that every entry would have to be made over multiple platforms.
 Duplicate data entry and the lack of automation just ended up becoming a productivity sink.